MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 5. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

 Additionally, run the [Administrator Utility](operationalize/admin-utility.md) to configure your R Server for remote access and execution, web service deployment, or multi-server installation.

+## Configure operationalization

+The server can be used as-is if you install and use an R IDE on the same box, but to benefit from Microsoft R Server’s deployment and operationalization features, you must [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
+It also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

 ## See Also